signalfx/apmworkshop/apm/k8s/README.md

 ### Exercise 1: Use the Data Setup Wizard to set up a Splunk OpenTelemetry Collector pod on the k3s cluster

+If you have the OpenTelemetry Collector running on a host, remove it at this time:
+`sudo sh /tmp/splunk-otel-collector.sh --uninstall`

 **Step 1:** Splunk Observability Cloud Portal: `Data Setup->Kubernetes->Add Connection`
 Choose the following:
 | Key | Value |